Licensed Court Interpreters

 Applying for Orientation Course Approval

-To apply for approval of an orientation course, you must submit the Pre-License Orientation Approval Form, located in the Continuing Education section on the Forms page of our website, along with the appropriate documentation to the address indicated on the form.
+To apply for approval of an orientation course, you must submit the Pre-License Orientation Approval Form along with the appropriate documentation to the address indicated on the form.
 Applications will be reviewed to determine compliance with Commission's rules.
 Applicants will be notified of the determination via email.
 Orientation course approval forms cannot be submitted via the online certification and licensing system.